12 Top-Rated Things to Do in Tofino, BC

 11. See the Views from Radar Hill

-Radar Hill is an easy-to-access hill near Tofino.
-Views from the top look out in both directions from above the trees to the mountains and ocean.
-It's not exactly a 360-degree view, but two separate viewing areas look out in different directions and offer a completely different perspective from anywhere else in the Tofino area.
-Radar Hill is also a high point that lodges and bed-and-breakfasts nearby inform their guests about, referencing it as a place to go in the event of a tsunami.
+A road leads right to the top, and the viewpoint is a short walk along a well-graded pathway.
+Radar Hill is also a place that lodges and bed-and-breakfasts nearby inform their guests about, referencing it as a place to go in the event of a tsunami.
 The hill was used as a radar station in the 1950s, during the start of the Cold War, although you won't see many remnants of this today, apart from some foundations.

 Where to Stay in Tofino

-- Luxury Hotels: If you are in Tofino to surf or storm watch, you'll want to be on the beach.
+- If you are in Tofino to surf or storm watch, you'll want to be on the beach.
 Pacific Sands Beach Resort, just to the north of Pacific Rim National Park, is a great surf-in, surf-out property, with a pavilion for storing boards, an on-site surf shop offering lessons, and a take-out restaurant.
-The suites, including brand new units, as well as more traditional, rustic-looking luxury units are just steps from the sand.
+The suites, including brand-new units, as well as more traditional, rustic-looking luxury units are just steps from the sand.

-- Mid-Range Hotels: At the upper end of mid-range, Middle Beach Lodge overlooks a usually quiet and uncrowded crescent of beach.
+- At the upper end of mid-range, Middle Beach Lodge overlooks a usually quiet and uncrowded crescent of beach.
 The lodge and cabins are set well above the ocean and have fabulous views from the decks, but you can still walk down to the shore from the resort.
 Rooms and common areas are beautifully decorated, with exposed wooden beams in some rooms and a huge stone fireplace in the main lodge.

 More Related Articles on PlanetWare.com

 Victoria: British Columbia's capital, Victoria is a small city with old-world charm.
-The harbor front is where most tourists find themselves when they visit, but be sure to see our list of the top attractions in Victoria.
+The harborfront is where most tourists find themselves when they visit, but be sure to see our list of the top attractions in Victoria.
 If you have time to explore the outdoors a little while you are here, check out some of the hiking trails in and around the city.